 • Keep benchmarking in mind.
 When you welcome donors new and old, be sure that you are inputting and maintaining their personal and financial data in accordance with data and privacy best practices.
 The quality of any future calculations depends on the quality of your data; maintaining this appropriately can ensure reliable applications in the future.

 1 2017, Blackbaud Institute, Vital Signs: Monitoring Giving Patterns in the Donor Marketplace

 2 2022, Blackbaud Institute 2021 Charitable Giving Report

 For more information on this topic, please visit: Retention

 While retention is critical in any fundraising strategy, retained donors can’t comprise your entire supporter base.
-With each usable email address on your list worth $14.23 in annual revenue, you can bolster your performance by retaining current donors and introducing new supporters to your file.3
+According to the 2020 Blackbaud Luminate Online Benchmark the average annual revenue per usable email address on your list is $11.56, a 5.1% increase in value compared to 2019.
+You can bolster your performance by retaining current donors and introducing new supporters to your file.³

 A successful acquisition strategy provides compelling imagery, a clear and compelling description of your organization, optimized donation pages, and most importantly, it gives potential donors an easy, straight-forward way to stay in touch.
 Explore these best practices to strengthen your acquisition strategy:

 • Assure that the story of your organization is clear, compelling, and confident.